Some treatments try to restore hearing in people with hearing loss. They’re called regenerative treatments.

 Regenerative treatments attempt to regrow the cells lining the cochlea, such as hair cells, and/or the auditory nerve cells and restore our hearing.

 How regenerative treatments could potentially benefit you in the future

 Regenerative treatments aim to recover people’s hearing after it has been lost, rather than trying to protect it.

 The damage these treatments address is common to several type of hearing loss, so they could benefit a diverse range of people who have lost their hearing due to different causes.

 Regenerative treatments currently being tested in people are in Phase 1 and Phase 2 of the clinical trials.
 Find out more about the clinical trials on regenerative treatments for hearing loss:

-All the clinical trials presented in these pages are current as of May 2022 and represent a non-exhaustive list of the clinical trials that are currently taking place.
+This page is a non-exhaustive list of the clinical trials that are currently taking place.